 Application Note for QuNect ODBC for QuickBase

-Inserting and Adding Records to a QuickBase Table from VBScript
+Inserting and Adding Records to a Quickbase Table from VBScript

 This will insert several records into the table with a DBID of bce33vr7t.
-You can find the DBID of your QuickBase table by reading the How to Find the DBID of a QuickBase Table application note.
+You can find the DBID of your Quickbase table by reading the How to Find the DBID of a Quickbase Table application note.

-QuickBase behaves a little differently from most databases when doing inserts.
+Quickbase behaves a little differently from most databases when doing inserts.
 If you specify the value of the key field when doing an insert (which you have to do if the key field is not the built-in field initially called Record ID#), and a record already exists with that key value then no new record is created.
 Instead the record with the matching key field value is updated with the values in the insert statement.

 dim connString